markusberg/ltpa/README.md

 ## Who is this for?

 For developers integrating [Node.js](https://nodejs.org/) applications with the world of IBM Domino and/or Websphere.

+Since version 2.0, this module is strictly ESmodule.
+If you require CommonJS, you can still use the 1.x versions.

 ## Retrieving the server secret